 - Hairplan® profiles in the shades Hairplus Silver, Sky alu, and Africa for the soffits

-Corrugated sidings were a perfect solution as they are easily bendable and catch the light.
-Moreover, particular care was taken regarding the colour, the corrugation and the finish of the sidings to match the texture and the tint of the original bricks.
+Corrugated sidings were the perfect solution as they are easily bendable and catch the light.
+Moreover, particular care was taken regarding the colour, the corrugation, and the finish of the sidings to match the texture and the tint of the original bricks.

 *HLM = rent-controlled housing

 Coopération et Famille